 Employers NI

-Therefore, if you or any of your employees earn a salary of less than £9,100 per year, neither that employee nor the company will need to pay NICs on that salary.
+Therefore, if you or your employees earn less than £5,000 per year, the company pays no employers’ NI.

 Employment Allowance

-Your company may also be eligible to claim the Employment Allowance, which will refund up to £5,000 of Class 1 employers’ NICs per year.
+Your company may also be eligible to claim the Employment Allowance, which will refund up to £10,500 of Class 1 employers’ NICs annually.

 However, you can’t claim if you’re the director and the only employee of the company.

-Obviously, you can only reclaim employers’ NICs via the scheme if your salaries are above the prevailing NIC thresholds.
+The scheme allows you to reclaim employers’ NICs only if your salaries exceed the secondary NIC threshold.

 Class 1A or 1B